The guide below compliments our main guide on how to clean and wash a dog.

-For one reason or another, you might be wondering How To Wash A Dog Bed Without A Washing Machine…
+In the guide below, we discuss How To Wash A Dog Bed Without A Washing Machine …

 So, what options are available to you in this instance?

-Well, obviously the best place to start is to follow the washing and cleaning instructions provided to you by the manufacturer.
+Well, obviously the best place to start is to follow the washing and cleaning instructions provided to you by the dog bed product manufacturer.

 But, there are other general cleaning strategies you might consider, especially if you don’t have a washing machine available in your house.

 *Note – read the cleaning instructions for the bed you purchase.
 They will be able to tell you acceptable cleaning practices, and what is likely to result in damaging the bed.

 (*Friendly Disclosure – links to retailers or brands on this page may include affiliate links, and we may receive a commission when you purchase through these links)

 How To Clean/Wash A Dog Bed Without A Washing Machine

 1. Vacuum The Dog Bed

 The first thing you do is give the bed a quick vacuum over.